AnAmericanDogInParis

 A Hallway (minor) at Versailles

-Maxine & I outside Willi's Wine Bar, one of our favorite restaurants in Paris.
+Maxine & me outside Willi's Wine Bar, one of our favorite restaurants in Paris.

 Coffee being roasted at the artisan coffee shop I went to on the Meet The French program.
 The guy in the photo is the store owner, 2nd generation.
 They've been making and selling coffee in this shop (using that roaster) for 60 years.